Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Test Case

 A hybrid RANS-LES method based on a Reynolds-stress RANS model \cite{Herr2023IDDESRSM} is utilized, which in the present work is operated in a DDES mode \cite{Probst2011}.
-The simulation setup was similar to our previous IDDES study \cite{Spinner2025}, with the same deformed geometry and Reynolds-stress-based RANS model applied in the shielding regions.
-However, due to the less stringent mesh resolution requirements of DDES, the simulation was run on a separate mesh with 112 million points \cite{Lutz2023}, which was also used as the basis for refinement in the IDDES simulation.
-The subdivision of the flow field into RANS and LES regions was based purely on the algorithmics of the DDES branch of IDDES, no geometrical constraints for RANS and LES regions were enforced.
+The subdivision of the flow field into RANS and LES regions was based purely on the algorithm of the DDES, no geometrical constraints for RANS and LES regions were enforced.
 The simulation was conducted using the unstructured cell-vertex based flow solver TAU \cite{GerholdTAU}, with a second-order central scheme and matrix dissipation employed for the mean flow equations, and a first-order Roe upwind scheme used for the turbulence equations.
 To improve accuracy in the DES regions while maintaining stability in the RANS regions, a hybrid low-dissipation low-dispersion scheme \cite{Probst2016} was applied.
 The SSG/LRR Reynolds-stress model \cite{Eisfeld2016} with an ln-\ensuremath{\omega} formulation for the length scale equation was used in the RANS region, along with a simple gradient diffusion model \cite{Eisfeld2004} and an isotropic dissipation model.
-The simulation utilized a dual time stepping scheme with a backward Euler relaxation solver, and a time resolution of 1000 time steps per CTU ($CTU=c_\mathrm{MAC}/U_\infty$ - convective time unit) was selected, resulting in convective CFL numbers below unity in most cells in the DES region.
+The simulation utilized a dual time stepping scheme with a backward Euler relaxation solver, and a time resolution of 1000 time steps per CTU ($CTU=c_\mathrm{MAC}/U_\infty$ - convective time unit) was selected.
+The latter resulted in convective CFL numbers below unity in most cells in the DES region, which is deemed a prerequisite for accurate LES simulations \cite{Spalart2001}.
+Cauchy convergence criteria were applied to ensure convergence of the inner iterations of the dual time stepping scheme and accelerate the simulation.
 Surface pressure data was acquired at a sampling frequency of 13.73 kHz, corresponding to a Strouhal number of 10.0, and a total of 500 surface snapshots were recorded over a time interval of 36.4\, ms (50 CTU).
 Over the same time interval, 100 volume snapshots were recorded with a sampling frequency of 2.674 kHz, corresponding to a Strouhal number of 2.0.
-Since the DDES exhibited significant transient phenomena at the start of the simulation, the data from the first 5 CTU were excluded from all subsequent analyses.
+These sampling frequencies are considered sufficient because previous studies \cite{Spinner2024,Spinner2025} suggest that the buffet phenomenon occurs in the Strouhal‑number range 0.2 to 0.4.
+Accordingly, the sampling frequency of the surface data is at least 20 times higher, and that of the volume data is at least 2 times higher than the highest expected dominant frequency.
+Since the DDES exhibited transient phenomena at the start of the simulation, the data from the first 5 CTU were excluded from all subsequent analyses.